Skip to main content

 (Current price, subject to change)

-Wirecutter named the WH-1000XM6 the consensus best ANC headphone of 2026, citing adaptive ANC as the standout feature that closes the historical Bose gap.
-Tom's Guide confirmed the verdict, documenting 30 hours of rated battery clears 6 hours daily for 5 days of class.
-The Strategist noted multi-point pairing handoff between iPhone and MacBook works without stutter.
+RTINGS ranks the WH-1000XM6 among the best noise-cancelling headphones it has tested, citing world-class measured isolation.
+Tom's Guide confirmed the verdict, documenting close to 30 hours of rated battery that clears 6 hours daily for 5 days of class, plus multi-point pairing handoff between iPhone and MacBook that works without stutter.

-CNET measured ANC isolation at 35 dB versus ambient noise — the dorm hallway becomes background.
-Reviewed.com rated call quality as the standout for Zoom lectures across 9 months of testing.
+RTINGS notes the world-class isolation makes the dorm hallway fade into the background.
+Tom's Guide rated call quality as the standout for Zoom lectures, crediting the 12 beamforming mics as a big upgrade.
 USB-C fast charging recovers 3 hours of playback in 3 mins.
 The 349$ MSRP lands at 83$ per year across a 3-year ownership window per the DGH Cost-per-Year-of-Use scoring.

-Versus the Bose QuietComfort Ultra Headphones at 429$, you give up deepest pure ANC for adaptive ANC plus better battery plus better multi-device pairing — the calculation favors Sony.
+Versus the Bose QuietComfort Ultra Headphones at 329$, you trade its TechGearLab-measured 20-40dB blocking for adaptive ANC plus better battery plus better multi-device pairing — the calculation favors Sony.

 What We Love

-• 30 hours of rated battery means a full week of study sessions before charging — they're not hunting an outlet at the library at 11pm per Wirecutter measurement
+• 30 hours of rated battery means a full week of study sessions before charging — they're not hunting an outlet at the library at 11pm per Tom's Guide measurement

-• Adaptive Sound Control auto-shifts ANC strength as ambient noise changes — so the hallway, the library, and the cafeteria all just work without fiddling with the app per The Strategist
+• Adaptive Sound Control auto-shifts ANC strength as ambient noise changes — so the hallway, the library, and the cafeteria all just work without fiddling with the app, part of why RTINGS ranks it among the best noise-cancelling headphones it has tested

 • Multi-point pairing lets the iPhone and MacBook share these headphones at the same time — when a Zoom call hits mid-music, the handoff is instant